dojo/dojo.io/site/source/_posts/2018/03/11/Dojo-2-rc1.md

 ### Versions

-After, we wll be following semantic versioning for subsequent releases.
+After, we will be following semantic versioning for subsequent releases.
 2.0.y will include bug fixes, 2.x.0 will provide additions, and 3.0.0 will be the next release with any breaking changes.
 When we are ready for 3.0.0, all packages will be updated to this version to keep them synchronized.
 As such, expect 3.0.0 to arrive within a few months rather than 10 years!

 ### Feedback and help wanted